-• ERF A - Environmental and Public Health The Environmental and Public Health ERF is lead by a representative from Miami-Dade County Health Department.
-ERF A is responsible for monitoring environmental and health risks during and after a hazardous materials incident. • ESF 1 Transportation
+• ERF A - Environmental and Public Health

+The Environmental and Public Health ERF is lead by a representative from the Florida Department of Health in Miami-Dade County.
+ERF A is responsible for monitoring environmental and health risks during and after a hazardous materials incident.

+• ESF 1 Transportation

-The Transportation ESF is lead by a representative from Miami-Dade Transit Agency.
+The Transportation ESF is lead by a representative from Miami-Dade Transit.
 ESF 1 is responsible for assisting in evacuation; traffic control; infrastructure clearance; logistical transportation and repair of infrastructure that is associated with hazardous material incidents.

-ESF 2 Communications
+• ESF 2 Communications

-The Communications ESF is lead by a representative from the Miami-Dade Department of Information Technology.
+The Communications ESF is lead by a representative from the Miami-Dade Department of Community, Information and Outreach.
 ESF 2 is responsible for assessing the communications systems for problems; and implementing solutions that include rapid repairs based on priorities; establish alternate and supplemental communications capabilities.